ajgon/ajgon.github.io/src/posts/2013-11-13-25-awesome-tools-every-developer-should-have.markdown

 ---

 <blockquote>
-    This is a repost of my <a href="http://x-team.com/2013/11/25-awesome-tools-every-developer-should-have/">original post</a> on <a href="http://x-team.com/">X-Team</a> blog.
+    This is a repost of my [original post](http://x-team.com/2013/11/25-awesome-tools-every-developer-should-have/) on [X-Team](http://x-team.com/) blog.
 I'm putting it here for consistency.
 </blockquote>

 <!-- more -->